bpinsard/CoRe/drafts/seq_rep/seq_rep.md

 MRI data were acquired on a Siemens Trio 3T scanner on 2 two separate sessions.
 The first session used 32-channel coil to acquire high-resolution anatomical T1 weighted image using Multi-Echo (4) MPRAGE (MEMPRAGE) at 1mm isotropic resolution.

 Functional data were acquired during the second session with 12-channel coil for comparison with other dataset.
-EPI sequence consists of 40 slices with 3.44mm in-plane resolution and 3.3mm slice thickness to provide full cortical and cerebellum coverage.
+EPI sequence consists of 40 slices with 3.44mm in-plane resolution and 3.3mm slice thickness to provide full cortical and cerebellum coverage with a TR of 2.16 sec.
 Consecutively fieldmap was obtained to measure B0 field inhomogeneity to allow retrospective compensation of induced distortions.

 ### Preprocessing